himdel/blog/_posts/2009-12-04-migrating-request-tracker-from-rt-3-4-5-on-mysql-to-rt-3-8-2-on-postgres.md

+---
+layout: post
-# Migrating request-tracker (from rt-3.4.5 on mysql to rt-3.8.2 on postgres)
+title: "Migrating request-tracker (from rt-3.4.5 on mysql to rt-3.8.2 on postgres)"

-(tags: db, mysql, perl, postgresql, request-tracker, rt, solnet)
+date: 2009-12-04
+categories: db mysql perl postgresql request-tracker rt solnet
+---

 I've recently had the "pleasure" of upgrading our company's request tracker system and migrating it from MySQL to Postgres and I'd like to share what I found out.